cse110-sp23-group12/cse110-sp23-group12/admin/meetings/042023-bondingAndBranding.md

 ## Main Takeaways
 - We decided the official team name will be 'Fortune Cookies'
+  - we voted to change from the originally settled upon 'Fortune Casters'
 - We designed our final team logo
 - We made significant progress making our team poster!
 - To Do: Finish whatever required on slack by friday (due dates and assignments posted)